 “Just because a VA loan typically doesn’t require a down payment doesn’t mean you shouldn’t consider putting money down.
-The VA Funding Fee charged on most VA loans can be significantly reduced if you can put as little as 5 percent down.
+The VA Funding Fee charged on most VA loans can be reduced if you can put as little as 5 percent down.
 For example: If you have ever had a VA loan before and you are looking to buy a new $300,000 home, you could reduce your funding fee by more than $6,000 just by putting 5 percent down instead of 0 percent down.”

-Usually, borrowers who are unable to put down at least 20 percent of the purchase price of a home may have private mortgage insurance added to their loan.
-With a VA loan, however, this risk to lenders is eliminated.
+Usually, conventional loan borrowers who are unable to put down at least 20 percent of the purchase price of a home may have private mortgage insurance added to their loan.
+With a VA loan, however, this risk to lenders is less.
 Because veterans typically don’t have to worry about this cost being added to the monthly payment, it may be easier for them to build up equity in their property and save more in the long run.

 “Not having to pay mortgage insurance could increase your buying power by roughly 15 percent, meaning that for the same monthly payment you would spend on a $300,000 house with a Conventional or FHA loan, it’s possible you could look at a $345,000 house with a VA loan.”

 VA Loan Benefit #3: Including Basic Allowance for Housing as a Source of Income

 Active military members who receive Basic Allowance for Housing can count the funds as a source of income when applying for a VA loan.
 Those same funds could be used to make your monthly mortgage payments.
 One thing to keep in mind with Basic Allowance for Housing is that it is not the same for all active military members.
 Factors such as your dependents, pay grade and physical location all determine how much of an allowance you receive